a-g10d3k/key-mingle/README.md

 # key-mingle
-An utility for reassigning keyboard buttons.
+A utility for reassigning keyboard buttons.